d0k3/A9NC/README.md

 ## Sighax instructions

-Use [SafeB9SInstaller](https://github.com/d0k3/SafeB9SInstaller/releases) to install alternative boot9strap [from here](https://github.com/d0k3/boot9strap).
+Use [SafeB9SInstaller](https://github.com/d0k3/SafeB9SInstaller/releases) to install alternative boot9strap [from here](https://github.com/d0k3/boot9strap/releases).
 A9NC can write to `/bootonce.bin`, which is loaded one time, then deleted from the SD card.

 ## A9LH chainloader instructions

-The chainloader onyl works on arm9loaderhax at the time of writing.
-To use the chainloader, you need to move your default payload (usually your CFW) at `/A9NC/payload.bin` and copy the chainloader payload to either `arm9loaderhax_si.bin` or `arm9loaderhax.bin`.
+The chainloader only works on arm9loaderhax at the time of writing and is not required for sighaxed systems.
+To use the chainloader, you need to move your default payload (usually your CFW) to `/A9NC/payload.bin` and copy the chainloader payload to either `arm9loaderhax_si.bin` or `arm9loaderhax.bin`.
 Typically, `arm9loaderhax_si.bin` will be the right choice, because screen init is not implemented yet.

-Todo for the chainloader:
-  * Adding in screen init
-  * Confirm compatibility for all CFW (only tested on Luma at the time of writing, it most likely include Reinand and Luma's forks such as Puma)